bokysan/socketace/README.md

 - [Upstreams](#channels-upstreams)
 - [Severs](#servers)

-##### Channels (upstreams)
+##### Channels

-Upstreams are configured in the YAML `upstreams` section.
+Channels are configured in the YAML `channels` section.
 They define the external services that will be accessible through this server setup.

 ```yaml
 server: